Posted December 2016 by NZCU Baywide

-Remember, this does not just mean applying for a loan or a credit card; phone, internet, and utility providers will check your credit score as well.
+Remember, this does not just mean applying for unsecured or secured finance; phone, internet, and utility providers will check your credit score as well.
 If you make yourself look desperate by triggering numerous enquiries, you may become desperate as your credit score declines, so lenders become less keen to lend to you and your interest rates go up.

 You have a plan, now it’s time to take action

-One word can sum up the process of improving your credit score: discipline.
+It takes just one word to sum up the process of improving your credit score: discipline.

-If your score is low, it is likely a result of poor discipline, little-to-no credit history, or a combination of the two.
+If your score is low, it could be the result of poor discipline, little-to-no credit history, or a combination of the two.
 The only exception is in the unfortunate circumstance where something outside of your control, like loss of employment, has damaged your credit score.
 In any case, it will be diligence in knowing your credit score and development of financial discipline that will bring it back, improving your attractiveness as a borrower and lowering the interest you will be asked to pay.

 By using the 5 steps we’ve explored above?
 You'll be well on your way to doing just that.